 According to the Manual of Parrot Behavior, parrots use their beaks to:

-- Crack and shave nuts and seeds
+- Crack nuts and seeds.

-- Defend themselves against predators
+- Defend themselves.

 Beak Clicking vs. Beak Grinding